-SUPPLIES
+Supplies

-10.1 A contract may only be awarded where the Service Director has sufficient approved budget to meet the first year costs and is satisfied that there is likely to be sufficient ongoing funding to meet the contractual cost through the anticipated life of the contract.

-- 10.2 Contracts for all Supplies (which includes call-offs from Framework Agreements and Dynamic Purchasing Systems), Concessions, Income Contracts and Framework Agreements up to the EU supplies and services threshold must be in writing and can be made by the Service Director either:- - 10.2.1 where appropriate, by issuing the order through the Council's electronic purchasing system (currently SAP) and incorporating the correct standard terms; or - 10.2.2 By issuing (electronically or on paper) contract terms which the Service Director has assessed as being appropriate both in terms of suitability and risk.

-If the Service Director and Solicitor to the Council decides that it is appropriate for the contract to be sealed (or if it is required by law), the contract will be executed by the Solicitor to the Council.

-The Head of Procurement must ensure that the Councils electronic procurement systems are set up so that the most appropriate Official Council Order are available to be attached to the supply being purchased.

-- 10.3 Contracts for all Supplies (which includes call-offs from Framework Agreements and Dynamic Purchasing Systems), Concessions, Income Contracts and every Framework Agreement with an estimated value above the EU supplies and services threshold must be in writing and must (subject to CPR 10.4) be either:- - (a) made under the corporate common seal of the Council, attested by one legal officer; or - (b) signed by two legal officers.
+- 10.1 A contract may only be awarded where the Service Director has sufficient approved budget to meet the first year costs and is satisfied that there is likely to be sufficient ongoing funding to meet the contractual cost through the anticipated life of the contract. - 10.310.2 Contracts for all Supplies (which includes call-offs from Framework Agreements and Dynamic Purchasing Systems), Concessions, Income Contracts and Framework Agreements up to the UKEU supplies and services threshold must be in writing and can be made by the Service Director either: - where appropriate, by issuing the order through the Council's electronic purchasing system (currently SAP) and incorporating the correct standard terms; or - By issuing (electronically or on paper) contract terms which the Service Director has assessed as being appropriate both in terms of suitability and risk. - 10.410.3 If the Service Director and Solicitor to the Council decide that it is appropriate for the contract to be sealed (or if it is required by law), the contract will be executed by the Solicitor to the Council. - 10.510.4 The Head of Procurement must ensure that the Councils electronic procurement systems are setup so that the most appropriate Official Council Order are available to be attached to the supply being purchased. - 10.610.5 Contracts for all Supplies (which includes call-offs from Framework Agreements and Dynamic Purchasing Systems), Concessions, Income Contracts and every Framework Agreement with an estimated value above the UKEU supplies and services threshold must be in writing and must (subject\to CPR 10.6) be either: - made under the corporate common seal of the Council, attested by one legal officer; or - signed by two legal officers;

-who have been nominated as contract signatories by the Solicitor to the Council under her Scheme of Officer Delegations.
+who have been nominated as contract signatories by the Solicitor to the Council under their Scheme of Officer Delegations.

-- 10.4 Notwithstanding CPR 10.3, the Solicitor to the Council may authorise officers who are not Legal Officers to sign specific or specialist contracts for Supplies above the EU supplies and services threshold.
-Two authorised officers must sign each such contract. - 10.5 The Solicitor to the Council may, subject to including appropriate restrictions and/or instructions designed to achieve valid execution of the relevant contracts and suitable record keeping, provide third parties with a power of attorney to sign Council contracts of values below the EU supplies and services threshold.
+- 10.710.6 Not withstanding CPR 10.5, the Solicitor to the Council may authorise officers who are not Legal Officers to sign specific or specialist contracts for Supplies above the UKEU supplies and services threshold.
+Two authorised officers must sign each such contract. - 10.810.7 The Solicitor to the Council may, subject to including appropriate restrictions and/or instructiesigned to achieve valid execution of the relevant contracts and suitable record keeping, provide third parties with a power of attorney to sign Council contracts of values below the EU supplies and services threshold.